 Students must have regular access to a computer and the Internet to access online materials in Canvas.
 Students will be expected to download course material as well as upload assignments.

 Students are expected to have basic knowledge of computers — preferably of the Macintosh operating system (or at least the ability to translate PC experience to Macs).
 This class is not an introduction to computers, but an in-depth discussion of camera use and function, and basic editing techniques.
 If you are questioning your current level of understanding of computers, please do not hesitate to email the instructor.

 Instructor provides verbal and written lecture materials, samples of work that display the specifics of assignment goals, and provides feedback and review based off of assignment descriptions and blank score sheets.
 Most assignments have a recording explaining example pictures and an audio explanation of the work.
 Assignment reviews by the instructor are also to be considered instructional as you may turn your work in again, for a new grade.
 Essentially, you will receive verbal feedback on your work, and you may choose to resubmit new or altered items.
 Learning is strengthened and additional skills established/reinforced by this rework loop.

 All regular assignments are due at the scheduled date and time on the dates listed.
 Late assignments are not accepted.
-In this class, barring certifiable illness or emergency, NO ASSIGNMENTS are accepted late.

 Weekly assignments require weekly use of your camera, your computer, the internet, Blackboard, and in some cases field (outdoor) trips in order to complete assignments.
 All assignments other than the first require/expect editing.
 While this class will help you become more proficient with editing a photograph in Photoshop (or Lightroom), you need some basic skills with that software to begin the class.